Oxygen deficiency and migration mediated electric polarization in Fe,Co-substituted SrTiO$_{3-\delta}$: Electric Polarization and O-migration

-The electric polarization order parameter is defined as $\vec{P} = \vec{P}_{ion} + \vec{P}_{elec} + \vec{P}_{Q}$, with $\vec{P}_{ion}$ and $\vec{P}_{elec}$ the ionic and electronic contributions, respectively. $\vec{P}_{Q}=\frac{e\vec{R}}{V}$ is defined as the quantum-of-polarization, $\vec{R}$ being a lattice vector and $V$ the corresponding volume of the cell. $\vec{P}_{Q}$ defines a series of branches for the polarization, which result in a lattice-valued quantity as displayed in Figure \ref{fig:1V_Pol} \cite{RestaVanderbiltBook,VanderbiltBook,Pol2Dsym,Persistence_vac_20017}. $\Delta\text{P}$ is only determined within such a $\vec{P}_{Q}$ uncertainty but can be resolved by calculating the polarization at intermediate steps connecting the end-structures e.g., resulting from ionic displacements, defect migration or strain and pressure induced structural changes \cite{RestaVanderbiltBook,VanderbiltBook}.
-Figure \ref{fig:1V_Pol} reveals the values of electrical polarization in STFC.
-We relate the electric polarization to the vacancies by showing the resulting $\vert\Delta P\vert$ between two specific defective structures.
-Figure \ref{fig:1V_Pol} (a) for $\delta_{01}$ shows that O-deficient STFC perovskites can have sufficiently non-centrosymmetric polar structures to yield outstanding $\vert\Delta P\vert$ values.
-The smallest change in polarization, within ${e}\vec{R}/{V}$ uncertainty, occurs when the system transitions from $[100]_a$ to $[100]_b$ i.e., 8.8$\mu$C/cm$^2$; and comparing $[100]_c$-$[100]_b$ or $[100]_a$-$[100]_c$ we obtain 12.5$\mu$C/cm$^2$ and 11.7$\mu$C/cm$^2$, respectively, which are similar to or higher than that of other ferroelectrics \cite{MultiferroicsSpaldin2019,multiferroico1}.
-HSE06 and PBE+U give similar polarization values according to Figure \ref{fig:1V_Pol} (b) (overlapping $\vert\Delta P\vert$ triangles).
+Let us discuss now the evaluation of $\Delta\mathbf{P}$ for the systems in Table \ref{tab:1V2V_SmallTable}.
+Figure \ref{fig:1V_Pol} (a) and (e) reveal the values of the electrical polarization lattices in STFC for $\delta_{01}$ and $\delta_{02}$, correspondingly.
+In order to have the change of the polarization, which is the more meaningful quantity from an experimental point of view, we compared such lowest gs using the lattice of polarization given by the different $\mathbf{P}_Q$ solutions, and in that lattice the figures conformed by joining the $\mathbf{P}$ points associated to each defected configuration would have sides of magnitude equivalent to $\vert\Delta \mathbf{P}\vert$.
+Our first observation is very promising, Figure \ref{fig:1V_Pol} (a) for $\delta_{01}$ shows that O-deficient STFC perovskites can have sufficiently non-centrosymmetric polar structures to yield outstanding $\vert\Delta \mathbf{P}\vert$ values.
+Figure \ref{fig:1V_Pol} (b) enlarges the smallest possible changes in polarization, within ${e}\mathbf{R}/{V}$ uncertainty, that occurs when the system transitions from $[100]_a$ to $[100]_b$ i.e., 10.19 $\mu$C/cm$^2$; and comparing $[100]_c$-$[100]_b$ or $[100]_a$-$[100]_c$ we obtain 12.89 $\mu$C/cm$^2$ and 12.12 $\mu$C/cm$^2$, respectively.
+These last values are similar to or higher than that of other ferroelectrics \cite{MultiferroicsSpaldin2019,multiferroico1,otroferrovalue}.
+Also, these polarization changes in Figure \ref{fig:1V_Pol} (b) are similar when compared PBE+U o HSE calculations. \\